A colorful eggplant appetizer that is delicious while also providing benefits to heart health. The eggplants in this

 Salt and pepper to taste

-Pre-heat oven or toaster oven (on convention bake) to 400°F. Slice eggplants to ½” thick slices, cover with olive oil, salt and pepper.
+Preheat oven or toaster oven (on convention bake) to 400°F. Slice eggplants to ½” thick slices and place in baking dish.
+Cover with olive oil, salt and pepper.
 Bake eggplants for 15-18 minutes.
 Mix the cheese, crushed garlic, and mayonnaise substitute in a small bowl.
 Place baked eggplant slices on a plate and top each with a slice of tomato and a spoon full of cheese mixture.
-Garnish each eggplant appetizer with fresh dill.
-Makes 8-10 servings.
+Garnish each eggplant appetizer with fresh dill, if desired.